Definition 2: Argumentation Justifying a Definition

 What is fundamental in a democracy, is the right to have an iPhone and something to eat.

-A definitional question ensues: which features are essential (central) features and which ones are accidental (peripheral) to characterize a democratic state?
+A definitional question arises: which features are essential (central) features and which ones are incidental (peripheral) to characterize a democratic state?

-Incompatible categorizations result in a question of definition:
+Incompatible categorizations lead in a question of definition:

-S1: — A new manifestation of the malfunctioning of Syldavian Services
+S1: — A new manifestation of the malfunctioning of the Syldavian services

-S2: — There are traitors in our services.
+S2: — There are traitors within our services.

-The investigator, in the role of the third party, transforms the two conflicting discourses into an argumentative question, and initiates an investigation to clarify what happened, on the basis of legal definitions:
+The investigator, in the role of the third party, transforms the two conflicting discourses into an argumentative question, and initiates an investigation to clarify what happened, based on legal definitions:

 What is murder?
 What is an accident?

-What are the crucial differences between carelessness and betrayal?
+What are the crucial differences between negligence and treason?

 The stasis of definition can develop as follows:

-S11: — Syldavia is now a true democracy!
+S11: — Syldavia is now a real democracy now!

 S21: — How dare you talk about democracy in a country that does not recognize the rights of minorities?

-S12: — According to the dictionary, democracy is …; nothing in this definition mentions the rights of minorities; so, Syldavia is for sure a true democracy
+S12: — According to the dictionary, democracy is …; nothing in this definition mentions the rights of minorities; so, Syldavia is certainly a true democracy

-S22: — This definition is poor and ideologically biased.
+S22: — This definition is bad, and ideologically biased.

-— The confrontation of the positions S11 and S21 produces a question of categorization.
+— The confrontation between the positions S11 and S21 raises a question of categorization.

-S12 rejects the objection of S21 by referring to the dictionary; he or she might as well have quoted the recognized conventions, international law, consensus, etc.
+S12 rejects S21‘s objection by referring to the dictionary; he or she could just as well have referred to the accepted conventions, international law, consensus, etc.

-According to Humpty Dumpty, the best way to resolve of a stasis of definition is to appeal to power:
+According to Humpty Dumpty, the best way to resolve of a definitional stasis is to appeal to power:

 [Humpty Dumpty] […] — and that shows that there are three hundred and sixty-four days when you might get un-birthday presents—”